Hidaya Sultan al-Salem

-Hidaya Sultan al-Salem, (هدايه سلطان السالم, 1936 – 20 March 2001), sometimes transliterated as Hedaya, was a Kuwaiti journalist and author, who owned and edited the one of Kuwait's earliest political magazines al-Majalis in Kuwait City, Kuwait.
+Hidaya Sultan al-Salem, (هدايه سلطان السالم, 1936 – 20 March 2001), sometimes transliterated as Hedaya, was a Kuwaiti journalist and author, who owned and edited one of Kuwait's earliest political magazines al-Majalis in Kuwait City, Kuwait.
 She was Kuwait's first female to serve as an editor of a publication.
 She was a feminist and secularist, and she campaigned against corruption and on behalf of women's rights and suffrage in Kuwait.
 She was the first journalist to be killed in Kuwait since the Committee to Protect Journalists began recording these acts in 1992.

 Personal

 Hidaya Sultan al-Salem was born in Shuwaikh, Kuwait, to the ruling family.
 As a child, she attended the private Koranic girls' school of Mutawia Saleema and the Mutawia Mariam Al Askar until 1946.
 Her education came to an end when she was married at the age of fifteen.
 At the time of her husbands' death, she was a widow and a mother of four sons and one daughter.